 When you copy or cut something (such as a block of text, an image, or a link), Windows temporarily stores the data in a special memory location called the Clipboard.
 Think of it as a temporary holding pen.
 When you Paste the information you copied, Windows retrieves the contents of the Clipboard and puts it where you want it to go.

-Typically, the contents of the Clipboard reset when you restart your PC, although it is possible to pin items to the clipboard in Windows 10 using an opt-in feature called Clipboard History.
+Typically, the contents of the Clipboard reset when you restart your PC, although it is possible to pin items to the clipboard in Windows 10 and 11 using an opt-in feature called Clipboard History.
 Then you can recall them as many times as you want quickly by pressing the Windows+V keyboard shortcut.

 When you copy something, Windows makes a copy of the information you want to the Clipboard and also leaves it in its original location.
 In contrast, when you perform the cut operation, Windows copies the information to the Clipboard but also removes the information from the original location.